 Fruits and berries are indeed superb products for a human's diet.
-They are high in water, provide essential vitamins, and are full of healthy nutrition.
-But is it so for cats, and can cats safely consume all fruits?
+They are high in water, provide essential vitamins and fiber.
+But is it the same for cats, and can they safely consume any fruit?

 Can cats eat fruits?